 Elaine is a dog who has a checkered past.
 This spunky Coonhound has been around the block and then some.
-Elaine is a good dog for those whom she chooses to befriend but they're numbers are few.
+Elaine is a good dog for those whom she chooses to befriend but their numbers are few.
 She spends her time with her furry BFF Winnie.
 She doesn't trust new people and therefore will get to spend her last years with those she loves here at the Sanctuary.

 Winnie was raised in a feral dog colony.
 She knows very little of human touch or interaction.
 She has come a long way here at the Sanctuary but still prefers her doggy friends over the two legged kind.
 She spends her days running through the woods and snuggling with her BFF Elaine.
 We love our quirky addition to the Sanctuary and are happy to ensure she is happy for as long as she will have us.